Rush Limbaugh, the Excellence in Broadcasting Network.

 And the more people who chose to live their lives that way, the better off we'd be.

-Nobody ever accused me of hating anybody until I got on this radio show and then announced that I'm a conservative.
+Nobody ever accused me of hating anybody until I got on this radio show and announced that I'm a conservative.

-The media accused me of being a racist and a hate monger, but nobody who's ever known me has ever called me a racist.
+But nobody who's ever known me has ever called me a racist.

-Uh I wasn't a racist till the media turned me into one.
+I wasn't a racist till the media turned me into one in any number of ways.

-The greatest the fastest way about this would be the way you look at yourself.
+The greatest, the fastest way about this would be the way you look at yourself.

-Uh if you do not identify yourself by your race first, then you're not a racist.
+If you do not identify yourself by your race first, then you're not a racist.

-But if you walk around thinking you're an aggrieved discriminated against white guy or black guy or whatever, then you are living your life racially.
+But if you walk around thinking you're an aggrieved, discriminated against white guy or black guy or whatever, then you are living your life racially.

 It's arguable that that might not make you a racist automatically, but at least you're living a racial or racialist existence if that's first and foremost in your mind about yourself.